 Tamarins are among the smallest of the primates.
-Head body length of this species is 17 cm (6 in.); Tail length is 25 cm (10-in.).
-Weight is a pound.
-The cottontop is strikingly marked with the long back fur dark brown, the fur on the underside pure white and the face black with a collar of rufous fur.
+Head body length of this species is 6 in.; Tail length is 10 in.
+Weight is 1 pound.
+The cotton-top is strikingly marked with the long back fur dark brown, the fur on the underside pure white and the face black with a collar of rufous fur.
 The common name comes from the white crest which runs laterally across the head from ear to ear.
 Forelimbs are shorter than the hind limbs.
 The thumb is not opposable and the tail is not prehensile.
 All the digits bear pointed, sickle-shaped nails except for the great toe which has a flat nail.
-Saguinous are considered long-tusked tamarins since the lower canines are longer than the incisors.
+Saguinus are considered long-tusked tamarins since the lower canines are longer than the incisors.
 Voice has a variety of high-pitched trilling and staccato calls.
 They have loud territorial songs as well as songs when they are excited.
-A threat face consists of lowering the forehead until it forms a bulge which almost covers the eyes; the lips are pushed forward and the head and neck crests are erected.
+A "threat face" consists of lowering the forehead until it forms a bulge which almost covers the eyes; the lips are pushed forward and the head and neck crests are erected.
 This apparently is sufficient since no other body language is used.
-Oakland Zoo actively supports Project Tamarin, a conservation organization focused on saving Tamarins in the wild.

 GEOGRAPHICAL RANGE AND HABITAT: